Ssemaganda-George/Ssemaganda-George/README.md

 # Welcome to my Simple Code_Store

 ## About me
- Core Dev, Computer scientist and a Researcher!
+ Core Dev, Computer scientist,a Researcher and a Techprenuer! enterprenuer

 ### Likes
 * ML, AI and Data Science